LLM Fine-Tuning for Custom AI Business Solutions

 Instead of updating the entire model, PEFT focuses on modifying only a small subset of the model's parameters.
 It targets the parameters that are most important for the task you want the model to perform better on.
 For example, if the model is being fine-tuned to understand medical texts better, PEFT will tweak the parameters related to language understanding in the medical context, significantly reducing the computational power and storage space required.
 This makes the fine-tuning process faster and more efficient.

 Want to get the most out of your LLM-driven solution?
-Use our practical tips for prompt engineering.

 We’ve covered a lot of theory so far.
 Now it’s time we move to practice.

-Example of step-by-step LLM fine-tuning
+Example of step-by-step fine-tuning LLM process

 For this part, picture this.
 You are working with Google's Gemini model for your project, a customer support chatbot system.
 However, you realize that the LLM struggles to accurately categorize technical support queries.